methanoliver/fim-chronology/README.md

 `order` is a list of episode IDs and is the order the user will see upon opening the document.

+`years` is a number.
+This tells the code how many years worth of virtual season change marker pseudo-episodes to generate.
+The virtual season-change markers have the ID in the form of `SM<year>-<season>`, where years start at 1 and season is the first two letters of the season, so that they can be referenced to in Markdown episode commentary like regular episode IDs and positioned in the `order` list.

 ## Compiling